meteor/meteor/content/data-loading.md

 But if you do this, then you open yourself up to problems if another subscription pushes data into the same collection, since the data returned by `Lists.find()` might not be what you expected anymore.
 In an actively developed application, it's often hard to anticipate what may change in the future and this can be a source of hard to understand bugs.

-Also, when changing between subscriptions, there is a brief period where both subscriptions are loaded (see [Publication behavior when changing arguments](#publication-behavior-with-arguments) below), so when doing thing like pagination, it's exceedingly likely that this will be the case.
+Also, when changing between subscriptions, there is a brief period where both subscriptions are loaded (see [Publication behavior when changing arguments](#publication-behavior-with-arguments) below), so when doing things like pagination, it's exceedingly likely that this will be the case.

 <h4 id="fetch-near-subscribe">Fetch the data nearby where you subscribed to it</h4>